Artilleryjoe/Williecat/README.md

 ## Tribute to Willie

-Willie was the office sentry who inspired this project—an endlessly curious tabby who could map every corner of a room with a single sweep of his tail.
+Willie was the office sentry who inspired this project...an endlessly curious tabby who could map every corner of a room with a single sweep of his tail.
-When he wasn't overseeing reconnaissance runs from the top of a dresser, he was curled up beside a stack of language books, reminding us that observation and patience are the heart of good intelligence work.
-May every quiet scan and carefully documented lead carry forward his calm focus and gentle paws.
+When he wasn't overseeing reconnaissance runs from the top of a dresser, he was curled up beside a stack of German dictionaries, reminding us that observation and patience are the heart of good intelligence work.
+May every quiet scan and carefully documented lead carry forward his curious spirit and gentle paws.